The PY Miyao Craze: Japan’s Best Novelty Ceramics in America

 The Birth of PY Miyao Japan Pottery

-Established in the early 20th century, the PY Miyao Japan pottery company has its roots in the Aichi Prefecture, home to many renowned Japanese pottery centers.
-The company was named after its founder, Miyao Yoshida, whose initials PY stood for “Pottery Yoshida.”
+Started in the early 20th century, the PY Miyao Japan pottery company has its roots in the Aichi Prefecture, home to many renowned Japanese pottery centers.
+Founder Miyao Yoshida named the company after himself.
+The initials PY stand for ‘Pottery Yoshida..”
 Miyao’s goal was to bring the artistry and craftsmanship of Japanese ceramics to a broader audience, both in Japan and abroad.

 Continue reading